In-App Notifications vs. Push Notifications: Can You Tell the Difference?

 7. Re-engagement

-When you shape a marketing strategy for your brand, don’t forget to squeeze re-engagement in.
+When you shape a mobile marketing strategy for your brand, don’t forget to squeeze re-engagement and customer lifetime metrics in.
 How would you deal with those who forgot about you?
+What’s the right approach to deal with your disengaged audience?
 Not by phoning them in despair (but I wouldn’t dump this option either).
-In the push and in-app notifications conundrum, the former usually shows its worth in bringing lapsed users back.
+In the push and in-app notifications to users conundrum, the former usually shows its worth in bringing lapsed customers back.

 8. App alerts and reminders

 Push notifications would be a blessing for those who tend to disregard medicine, especially when it should be taken on a regular basis.
+Customers will be able to notice the important reminder in their notification tray just in time.
 Thanks to the era of technology, patients can relax now and set up everything in seconds.

 As custom has it, Apple is at the helm here, too.
 At the touch of a few buttons, you can insert all the information about your prescribed medications, log in their take or skip time, and automatically receive reminders about them.
+Message delivery in this case is prompt and reliable.
 Easy as that!

 9. Time-limited offers

-When we’re walking about a push notification vs an in-app notification fight, both could reel in on a screen with special offers and updates.
-Push messages, for one, are ideal for promotional marketing, and here are a couple of reasons why:
+When we’re talking about a retention push vs in-app notifications fight, both could reel in on a mobile device screen with a special offer or an irresistible discount opportunity.
+Push messages, for one, are ideal for promotional app marketing campaigns, and app user retention:

-- Better outreach – you can get the attention of those who have already used your app before, irrespectively of their presence;
+Better outreach – you can get the attention of those who have already used your app before, regardless of their presence;

-- Higher ROI – the stats say that push notifications can boost the ROI by up to whooping 3500% and retention rates up to 95%;
+Higher ROI – the stats say that push messages can boost the ROI by up to whooping 3500% and user retention rates up to 95%;

-- Higher engagement – basically, pushes are call-to-actions by nature, so you can kill the birds with one stone by using those: drive more traffic and skyrocket engagement significantly.
+Higher long-term engagement – basically, pushes are call-to-actions by nature, so you can kill the birds with one stone by using those: drive more traffic and skyrocket engagement significantly.

 Secret Flying, for instance, sends push notifications once a lucrative flight deal is on.
-I don’t know about you, but I would head for a vacation should such a message meets my eye:
+I don’t know about you, but I would head for a vacation should such a message meet my eye:

 10. Shopping cart abandonment